Midhunmiyu/amrita-test/README.md

 ```

 ## 4.Database
-I use database PostgreSQL.
-Change the database settings as per yours
+I use PostgreSQL as my database.
+Please adjust the database settings accordingly to match your configuration.

 ```bash